 Diverging opinions about economic sanctions

-On average globally, two-thirds agree that “the economic sanctions placed on Russia by many countries are an effective tactic to help stop the war” – from 50% in Hungary to 78% in South Korea.
-However, support for sanctions and other economic action varies more widely across countries.
+On average globally, two-thirds agree that “the economic sanctions placed on Russia by many countries are an effective tactic to help stop the war” – from 50% in Hungary to 78% in South Korea, including 60% in the U.S. However, support for sanctions and other economic action varies more widely across countries.

-Just over half on average across all 27 countries (54%) agree that paying more for fuel and gas because of sanctions against Russia is worthwhile to defend another sovereign country.
+Just over half on average across all 27 countries (54%) in the U.S. (55%) agree that paying more for fuel and gas because of sanctions against Russia is worthwhile to defend another sovereign country.
 However, while more than 75% in South Korea and Poland agree, fewer than 40% in Mexico, Peru, Hungary, Brazil, and Argentina do so.

 To talk or not to talk

 Opinions on whether one’s country should continue its diplomatic ties to Russia vary widely.
 Globally, 38% on average support it, 29% oppose it and 33% are not sure.
 Support ranges from 63% in Turkey to just 19% in Poland.
+In the U.S., slightly more oppose it (34%) than support it (31%) while 35% are unsure.
 Countries where support for continued diplomatic engagement is highest include not only some of those where majorities think that the problems of Ukraine are “none of our business” (Saudi Arabia, India, Israel) and/or where the appetite for supporting the Ukrainian military is low (Turkey), but also the three largest EU countries (Germany, France, and Italy).